dotnet/docs-maui/docs/ios/capabilities.md

 1. Save the changes to your *Entitlements.plist* file to add the entitlement key/value pairs to the file, and add the app service to your App ID.

 ---

+It may also be necessary to set privacy keys in *Info.plist*, for certain capabilities.

 ## Add capabilities with the Apple developer portal